ustunb/reachml/README.md

 ### Defining the Actionability Constraints

-The first step to recourse verification through reachable sets is defining the actionability constraints.
-This is done by configuring an `ActionSet` object.
+The first step to recourse verification through reachable sets is defining the actionability constraints, i.e., a specification of feasible actions that a decision subject can perform.
+Although each decision subject could have different constraints, we can perform recourse verification with *inherent* constraints, e.g., preserving feature encoding, immutability, or monotonicity of features like age.

+Specifying the actionability constraints is done by configuring an `ActionSet` object.
 ```python
 import pandas as pd